U.S. FDA declines approval of Novartis' cholesterol-lowering drug

 No onsite inspection was conducted by the FDA, the company said, adding that the regulator would schedule a facility inspection if it was deemed necessary once safe travel resumes.

+In an emailed response to a query, Novartis identified the supplier as Corden Pharma Caponago, based in Italy, which is responsible for drug product manufacturing.

-Reporting by Manojna Maddipatla in Bengaluru; Editing by Anil D’Silva and Devika Syamnath
+Reporting by Manojna Maddipatla in Bengaluru, Additional reporting by Michael Shields in Zurich; Editing by Anil D’Silva, Devika Syamnath and Christina Fincher

 Our Standards: The Thomson Reuters Trust Principles.